elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

      - removing records whose key appears in the head of the log

- *  **log .cleaner.min.compaction.lag.ms**: The minimum time a message will remain uncompacted in the log.
+ *  **log .cleaner.min.compaction.lag.ms:** The minimum time a message will remain uncompacted in the log.
 Only applicable for logs that are being compacted.

 Notes: